Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 A new node named acceleration_monitor keeps track of the current and previous accelerations, and uses them to find the rate of change.
-This node is used in collision detection with manual and SLAM navigation, it stops the rover in its place with a collision occurs.
+This node is used in collision detection with manual and SLAM navigation, it stops the rover in its place when a collision occurs.
 \
 \
 IMU (inertial measurement unit) and wheel odometry are often used together in order to provide accurate pose estimates